 •Remember that “careless mistakes” are still mistakes for the computer scanning your test.
 Math and science are exacting disciplines and require careful, precise work, yet we often hear a child say “Oh I just made a careless mistake”.
 Well, don’t be careless!
 Precision is a habit that can be formed.
 This can’t be stressed enough, and as a student goes through practice tests, great care must be paid to the accuracy and precision of the work.

 We hope you have found these suggestions helpful.
-Please do be in touch if you have any of your own ideas, we would really love to hear them!
+Please do give us a shout if you have any of your own ideas, we would really love to hear them!